cheungamanda/STAT545-hw-cheung-amanda/hw02/hw02_gapminder.md

     ## [1] 23.599 82.603

+-   The data of life expectancy ranges from 23.599 to 82.603.
+The mean is 59.47 and the median is 60.71.

-**What values are typical?
+### What values are typical?
 What’s the spread?
-What’s the distribution?**
+What’s the distribution?

-Histogram of life expectancy values to illustrate the spread and distribution.
+Histogram of life expectancy values to illustrate the distribution.

 ``` r
 ggplot(gapminder, aes(x=lifeExp, fill=continent)) + geom_histogram(binwidth=10)